ejones18/ejones18/README.md

 ## Hey there, I'm Ethan!
 Here's a little about me and my current work before you dive further into my profile... ##

 ### Current interests ###
-🔭 &nbsp;*Currently working on*: Leading the Yorkshire Azure User Group and the Yorkshire Digital Community Alliance, developing content around MLOps maturity on Azure using Azure Machine Learning as well as architecting and developing solutions for scalable call transcription on Azure.<br>
+🔭 &nbsp;*Currently working on*: Leading the Yorkshire Azure User Group, developing content around MLOps maturity on Azure using Azure Machine Learning as well as architecting and developing solutions for scalable call transcription on Azure.<br>
 🌱 &nbsp;*Currently learning*: C++ with the ESP-32, the process of productionising machine learning models and responsible computer vision! <br>
 <br>